tus/tus-resumable-upload-protocol/protocol.md

 expires.
 A Server MAY wish to remove incomplete uploads after a given period of time to prevent abandoned uploads from taking up extra storage.
-The Client SHOULD use this header to determine if an upload is still valid before attempting to the resume the upload.
+The Client SHOULD use this header to determine if an upload is still valid before attempting to resume the upload.

 This header MUST be included in every `PATCH` response if the upload is going to expire.
 If the expiration is known at the creation, the `Upload-Expires`